 - Clean high-touch surfaces everyday.
 See our Cleaning and Disinfecting flyer.
 More can be found at: CDC COVID-19: Disinfecting your home.

 - Keep a list of people you had contact with while you were sick.
 Notify your close contacts that you have COVID-19.
 Public health staff may contact you to determine the people you had contact with during your infectious period.
 This would include people you were in contact with the two days before you developed symptoms through the day your symptoms resolved.
-If you never developed symptoms but tested positive, this would include the two days before your test collection date through ten days after your test collection date.
+If you never developed symptoms but tested positive, this would include the two days before your test collection date through 10 days after your test collection date.
 This is called “contact tracing” and is one way public health staff identify people who could have been infected.
 People in your family, and others you had close contact with, will be asked to stay home and monitor their symptoms to make sure they don’t get sick and infect others.
 More can be found at: CDC COVID-19: If you are sick or caring for someone.